ReeceGoding/Frustration-One-Year-With-R/README.md

     friendly neighbourhood package author made use of the default `drop = TRUE` argument when manipulating data frames, you’re not going to be allowed to use tibbles.
-Protecting the user from this isn’t easy, because both data.tables and tibbles will return `TRUE` for `is.data.frame()`.
+Protecting the user from this isn’t easy, because both data.tables and tibbles return `TRUE` for `is.data.frame()`.
--   Much like the data frame point, the community is also split on which OOP system it should use.
+-   The community is also split on which OOP system to use.
 For example, `R6` gets about as much mention as RC, even though they both do the same job.
 Depending on when they were made, you also see some popular libraries that are fully committed to some particular OOP system.
 For example, you will see a lot of S3 in base R, but the `Bioconductor` package sticks to S4.
 Fortunately, all of this only becomes a problem when you want to contribute to these packages.
 If all goes well, you will never really notice which OOP system has been used; You will just have polymorphic code and not need to question it.
 -   A lot of people seem to treat R as secondary to the Tidyverse packages.
 Many books essentially ignore base R or go out of their way to tell you why the Tidyverse is better – *Advanced R* is a good